freesewing/markdown/org/blog/privacy-choices/en.md

 ---
 date: 2017-06-16
-path: "/en/blog/privacy-choices"
 title: "The choices I've made to protect your privacy.
 Or why you won't be getting any cookies."
 linktitle: "Choices regarding privacy"
 img: fence.jpg
 caption: "Picture by <a href='https://pixabay.com/en/users/herbert2512-2929941/' target='_BLANK' rel='nofollow'>Herbert</a>"
 author: joost
-category: site
-blurb: "I wanted to do the right thing.
-Here's the choices I made"
 ---
 The world wide web is increasingly eroding your privacy.
 Facebook, Google, and an avalanche of ad networks out there are all keeping tabs on your browser tabs.
 Tracking you on the web, keeping an an eye on the sites your visiting, so that they can gather more info on you, and sell that to advertisers.